wkeeling/selenium-wire/README.rst

     }
     driver = webdriver.Chrome(seleniumwire_options=options)

 When the max size is reached, older requests are discarded as newer requests arrive.
-Be mindful that if you restrict the number of requests being stored, requests may have disappeared from storage by the time you come to retrieve them with ``driver.requests`` or ``driver.wait_for_request()`` etc.
+Keep in mind that if you restrict the number of requests being stored, requests may have disappeared from storage by the time you come to retrieve them with ``driver.requests`` or ``driver.wait_for_request()`` etc.

 Proxies
 ~~~~~~~